 U.S. and International Applicant Deadlines:

-CPH 528: FUNDAMENTALS OF GLOBAL HEALTH & DEVELOPMENT -- 3 UNITS (FALL SEMESTER)
+HPS 533: FUNDAMENTALS OF GLOBAL HEALTH & DEVELOPMENT -- 3 UNITS (SPRING SEMESTER)

 CATALOG DESCRIPTION: This course will introduce students to the world’s diversity of health determinants.
 It will appraise major global health and development challenges, policies, and programs.

 COURSE OVERVIEW: This course introduces students to the world’s immense diversity of determinants of health and disease.
 It provides an opportunity for students to critically appraise health care delivery systems in different parts of the world.
 Current and emerging global health priorities are analyzed, including emerging infectious diseases, poverty, wars and other civil conflicts, health inequalities, principles and impact of health systems reforms, and major global initiatives for disease prevention including the rapidly growing non-communicable diseases pandemic.
 New health challenges brought about by globalization, environmental changes, and economic development are discussed.
 It is expected that at the end of this course, students will have acquired competence in appraising the role of social, cultural, and economic factors in global health.